Stochastic quantum trajectories demonstrate the Quantum Zeno Effect in open spin 1/2, spin 1 and spin 3/2 systems: Quantum State Diffusion and a Stochastic Lindblad Equation

 and employ the identity $\det(\exp A)=\exp(TrA)$ such that $\det(\mathbb{I}+A)\approx1+Tr(A)$ for infinitesimal $A$, whereby

 Next we note that an unacceptable map would produce a density matrix with at least one negative eigenvalue.
-We can therefore identify unphysical dynamics if a density matrix is generated whose determinant vanishes at some point in time.
+We can therefore identify unphysical dynamics if a density matrix is generated whose determinant passes through zero at some point in time.
 This includes cases where an odd number of eigenvalues change sign simultaneously (such that the determinant becomes negative) or where an even number do so (such that the determinant goes through a cusp at zero).

 So let us examine the dynamics represented by Eq. (\ref{eq:kraus_positivity}).
 It can be demonstrated that the determinant of $\rho(t+dt)$ can never go to zero within a finite time-frame, under certain conditions.
-We express the change in the determinant of the density matrix $d\det(\rho)=\det(\rho(t+dt))-\det(\rho(t))$ as an Itô process: $d\det(\rho)=\det(\rho)(adt+bdW)$, where $dW$ is a Wiener increment and $a$ and $b$ are functions, obtained through recognising that $A$ is infinitesimal and stochastic (corresponding to various choices of Kraus operator).
+We express the change in the determinant of the density matrix $d\det(\rho)=\det(\rho(t+dt))-\det(\rho(t))$ as an It\^{o} process: $d\det(\rho)=\det(\rho)(adt+bdW)$, where $dW$ is a Wiener increment and $a$ and $b$ are specified functions.
 Letting $y=\ln(\det(\rho)$), the following SDE for $y$ may be obtained:

 The unacceptable behaviour $\det(\rho)\to0$ corresponds to $y\to-\infty$ and unless $a$ or $b$ possess singularities it is clear that this can only emerge, if at all, as $t\to\infty$.
-Thus the dynamics of the single Kraus operator map, Eq. (\ref{eq:single_kraus}), with $M_{k}=C(\mathbb{I}+A_{k})$ and employing a non-singular, infinitesimal $A$, are physically acceptable.
+Thus the dynamics of the single Kraus operator map, Eq. (\ref{eq:single_kraus}), with $M=C(\mathbb{I}+A)$ and employing a non-singular, infinitesimal $A$, are physically acceptable.